iiumschedule/albiruni/README.md

 ### Get a list of subjects offered

-Fetch of subjects for Kuliyyah of Economics for semester 1, 2021/2022 session:
+Fetch subjects for the Kulliyyah of Economics for semester 1, 2021/2022 session:

 ```dart
 // Create albiruni instance